Certifying bipartite entangled states with few local measurements: from separable stabilizers to applications: Acknowledgments

 \section{Acknowledgments}

 The authors wish to thank Marcus Huber and Jessica Bavaresco for discussions in the wake of the latter's doctoral thesis defence and about the complexity of certifying entanglement by local measurements in general.
 Furthermore, we thank William Rosewood and John Taggart for their insistence on obtaining results by regular means.
+We also thank Otfried G\"uhne for bringing the references \cite{YuShangGuehne-1} and \cite{YuShangGuehne-2} to our attention.
 JA and AW are supported by the Spanish MICIN with funding from European Union NextGenerationEU (PRTR-C17.I1) and the Generalitat de Catalunya, and by the Spanish MICIN (project PID2022-141283NB-I00) with the support of FEDER funds.
 AW was or is furthermore supported by the European Commission QuantERA grant ExTRaQT (Spanish MICIN project PCI2022-132965), by the Spanish MTDFP through the QUANTUM ENIA project: Quantum Spain, funded by the European Union NextGenerationEU within the framework of the ``Digital Spain 2026 Agenda'', by the Alexander von Humboldt Foundation, and by the Institute for Advanced Study of the Technical University of Munich.